videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/collaboration-in-meeting/chat-using-pubsub.md

 So if we look at creating a private chat between two participants only, we can have the topic something like `<participantId_of_A>_<participantId_of_B>` or `<participantId_of_B>_<participantId_of_A>`.

-So you can use either of these topics and the private chat is ready.
+So you can use either of this topics and the private chat is ready.

 ### Showing Latest Message Notificaiton